What is Myalgic Encephalomyelitis/Chronic Fatigue Syndrome?

 What Causes ME/CFS?

-The cause of the disease remains unknown, although in many cases, symptoms may have been triggered by an infection or some other triggering event.
+The cause of the disease remains unknown, although in many cases, symptoms may have been activated by an infection, virus, or some other triggering event.

 The severity of illness ranges from mild to profound in disease presentation.
 At least one-quarter of ME/CFS patients are house – or – bedbound at some point in their lives.
-The direct and indirect economic costs of ME/CFS to society, have been estimated between $17—$24 billion annually, including $9.1 billion attributed to lost household and labor force productivity.
+The direct and indirect economic costs of ME/CFS on a societal level, have been estimated between $17—$24 billion annually, including $9.1 billion attributed to lost household and labor force productivity.
 [Frontiers in Pediatrics]

 A diagnosis of ME/CFS requires the patient to have three core symptoms: